FrendaWinter/Operating-System-Concepts/Exercises/Chapter_6.md

 # Chapter 6 exercises

 #### 6.1 A CPU-scheduling algorithm determines an order for the execution of its scheduled processes.
 Given n processes to be scheduled on one processor, how many different schedules are possible?
 Give a formula in terms of n.
+The number of different possible schedules for nn processes on a single processor is equivalent to the number of ways to arrange nn distinct processes in a sequence.

+Total Schedules = `n!`

+where: `n!=n×(n−1)×(n−2)×⋯×2×1`

+If we have 3 process we have 6 orders, 4 is 24 order.

 #### 6.2 Explain the difference between preemptive and nonpreemptive scheduling.